mlizandier/url-shortener/README.md

 ## How to use this app

 - Create a `.env` file in `front/` and `back/` based on the `.env.dist` files
-- In a terminal run the command `make start`
+- In a terminal run the command `make start`.
+It will automatically build and start the docker containers.

 You can then access the frontend on the URL that you have given it.